Han unification: Ideographic Variation Database (IVD)

-In order to resolve issues brought by Han unification, a Unicode Technical Standard known as the Unicode Ideographic Variation Database have been created to resolve the problem of specifying specific glyph in plain text environment.
+In order to resolve issues brought by Han unification, a Unicode Technical Standard known as the Unicode Ideographic Variation Database has been created to resolve the problem of specifying specific glyph in plain text environment.
 By registering glyph collections into the Ideographic Variation Database (IVD), it is possible to use Ideographic Variation Selectors to form Ideographic Variation Sequence (IVS) to specify or restrict the appropriate glyph in text processing in a Unicode environment.

 Unicode ranges

 Ideographic characters assigned by Unicode appear in the following blocks: